Buzut/serverless-benchmark/README.md

 # Serverless Compute Performance Benchmark

-A minimal, realistic benchmark tool to compare the raw compute performance of different serverless and edge computing platforms.
+A minimal, benchmark tool to compare the raw compute performance of different serverless and edge computing platforms.
 This repository runs a consistent CPU-intensive workload across environments like Cloudflare Workers, Vercel Serverless Functions, and vanilla Node.js/Bun servers, measuring execution time.

+This bench and the [associated video](https://youtu.be/VMINKJHmOZo?si=eYmdFqzUPjpuwJxx) sparked a heated debate (floating point math…). @Theo reacted and came up with a [way more comprehensive one](https://github.com/t3dotgg/cf-vs-vercel-bench/tree/main) than my initial implementation.

+His bench adds:
+- more realistic use-cases
+- framework comparison
+- SSR…

+As this one is also intended to be ran on VPS & bare metal, I added @Theo's "realistic math" and "SSR" tests in their respective branches here.
+Sticking with Vanilla as comparing JS frameworks rendering performance was never the goal.

 ## 🎯 Purpose